This page follows Hang gliding mid 1980s.

 The Ultralight Products factory had by this time moved to Elsinore, California.

-This rigid hang glider, a Reich & Neumann ULF-1, landed at Ager, northern Spain, in September 1989.
+This Reich & Neumann ULF-1 landed at Ager, northern Spain, in September 1989.
 The onlookers are mostly of the Norfolk (UK) hang gliding club.
-(See under External links for more of the ULF-1.)
+The type first flew in November 1977.
+It had a 34 ft span and weighed 100 lb.
+It was technically a hang glider in that it could be foot-launched.

 The Wills Wing Sport, introduced in August 1986, was the first hang glider (in the USA at least) to be made with an airframe of the stronger 7075 aluminium alloy, which enabled Wills Wing to build it a few pounds lighter.
 Other manufacturers raised questions concerning that material’s fatigue life and susceptibility to corrosion, but (as far as I know) no such problems were encountered.